Skip to main content

 Learning about Love Canal

-Buffalo Niagara Waterkeeper often brings groups of students and community members to Niagara Falls to visit a historic site, with a tragic legacy.
-Love Canal.
+Buffalo Niagara Waterkeeper often brings student groups and community members to Niagara Falls to visit Love Canal, a historic site with a tragic legacy.

 Digging and Filling of a Canal